puppetlabs/puppet-docs/source/guides/rest_auth_conf.markdown

     auth any
     allow devworkstation.site.net

-Due to a known bug, trailing whitespace is not permitted after any line in auth.conf.
+Due to a known bug, trailing whitespace is not permitted after any line in auth.conf in versions prior to 2.7.3.

 ACL format
 ----------